Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Almost Cohen-Macaulayness via almost flat extension

 \begin{lemma} Let $T$ be an algebra equipped with a value map and let $M$ be a $T$-module.
 Then $M$ is almost flat, if $\Tor^{T}_{i}(M,T/I)\approx0$ for every finitely generated ideal $I\subseteq T$ and $i>0$. \end{lemma}

 \begin{proof} We need to show that $\Tor^{T}_{i}(M,N) \approx 0$ for every $T$-module $N$.
 Since $N$ is the direct limit of finitely generated modules and Tor functor commutes with direct limit, we may assume that $N$ is finitely generated.
 We prove the lemma by induction on the number of generators of $N$.
 First, consider the case $N$ is generated by one element.
 Then $T/J \simeq N$ for some ideal $J \subseteq T$ and $J$ is the direct limit of its finitely generated subideals $\{J_{\gamma}~|~\gamma\in \Gamma\}$.
 Then we have an isomorphism ${\varinjlim}_{\gamma\in \Gamma}T/J_{\gamma} \simeq T/J$.
-Again, since Tor functor commutes with direct limit, we get the claim in the case $N$ is generated by one element.
+Again, since Tor functor commutes with direct limit, we get the claim in the case $N$ is generated by one element, because almost zero modules are preserved under direct limits.

 Now suppose that $N$ is generated by $k$ elements, where $k\geq2$.
 Then $N$ can be written as $N'+Tu$ where $N'$ is generated by $k-1$ elements.
 Consider the short exact sequence:

 Then since both $N'$ and $Tu/(Tu \cap N')$ are generated by less than $k$ elements, taking Tor exact sequence and using induction hypothesis will complete the proof. \end{proof}